Musha-e

-Musha-e (武者絵) is a type a Japanese art that was developed in the late 18th century.
-It is a genre of the ukiyo-e woodblock printing technique, and represents images of warriors and samurai from Japanese history and mythology.
+Musha-e (武者絵), a type of Japanese art developed in the late 18th century, is a genre of the ukiyo-e woodblock printing technique.
+It represents images of warriors and samurai from Japanese history and mythology.

 History

 Edo Period

 The earliest examples of musha-e were created in the late 18th century as illustrations for classical stories of Japanese literature.
 During that period, artists like Masanobu Okumura were prominent.
 As the ukiyo-e technique thrived during the 19th century, musha-e became more popular.
 Kuniyoshi, a famous printmaker, specialized in warrior images and produced a series of prints known as the 108 Heroes of the Suikoden.
 During the late Edo period, censorship laws passed by the Tokugawa Shogunate made the creation of musha-e more difficult.
 Artists and publishers therefore often changed the names of characters or events depicted.
 Artists from the Utagawa School such as Kunisada or Hiroshige produced many musha-e prints.